n977/kittens/README.md

 pip install -e .
 ```

-To configure the environment, you may use `.env` and `.env.test`.
-A default template is provided as `.env.example`.
+To configure different environments, you may use `.env*`.
+Default templates are provided as `.env*.example`.
 Some variable values are ommited and must be filled before continuing further.

 ### Database